How the IAB’s GDPR Transparency and Consent Framework Works From a Technical Perspective (TCF 1.0, 2.0, and 2.2)

 We respect your privacy.
 Learn more here.

-As of May 25, 2018, all companies that collect, use, process, and share data about EU citizens are required to comply with the General Data-Protection Regulation (GDPR) and implement new data-protection and security measures.
+As of May 25, 2018, all companies that collect, use, process, and share data about EU citizens will be required to comply with the General Data-Protection Regulation (GDPR) and implement new data-protection and security measures.

 The regulation does not apply to EU companies alone.
 Regardless of whether an organization is based in the EU, it must comply with the regulation when processing EU/EEA-citizen data, or face severe financial penalties.